-For a long time, the discussion centered around only the prior seven Lean wastes, but more recently, the waste of human potential has joined their ranks and with good reason.
+For a long time, the discussion centered around only the prior seven Lean wastes, but more recently, the waste of human potential has joined their ranks, and with good reason.
 It is probably the most common and most damaging type of waste that organizations encounter.
 You see it when:

 - Employees spending time on tasks that do not add value

-- Career development and planning is absent
+- Career development and planning are absent

 - People with advanced skills doing routine work

 - Employee ideas for improvement that are ignored